lukebakker/FreeCell/README.md

 A program to simulate the game of freecell.

-If the user runs the main file in the Game class then the will see an output like this:
+If the user runs the main file in the 'Game' class (hw04/cs3500/hw03/Game) then the will see an output like this:

     F1:
     F2: